jeremy-daily/SSS2/SSS2_Firmware/README.md

 # Reflashing the SSS2
 The firmware on the Smart Sensor Simulator 2 can be upgraded using the Arduino and Teensyduino enviroment.
-This repository contains the firmware binaries (`.hex`) files.
+This repository contains the firmware binaries (`.hex`) files inthe binary directories.
+They are labeled with their version and the date of creation.

 To update the firmware, you will need the Teensyduino loader available from the PJRC website: